Tree frog from Stuart will be the next Cadbury bunny

 Betty is making history as the competition’s smallest winner, first amphibian and first female winner of the competition.

-"Betty knows what it's like to be different and she'd like the chance to show everyone that our difference are what make us who we are and there's something to be proud of," her owner Kaitlyn V. said.
+"Betty knows what it's like to be different and she'd like the chance to show everyone that our difference are what make us who we are and there's something to be proud of," her owner Kaitlyn Vidal, who is a senior at the University of Central Florida, said.

 This will be Betty's first Easter and she's ready to get hopping.
 You can see a preview of her big commercial by clicking here.